end-of-term/eot2024/seed-lists/README.md

 * HUD_comm_development-20250220.xlsx.
 1100 seeds from HUD Office of Community Planning and Development.
 * NRC-NOAA-FS-more-20250224.xlsx.
 3000 seeds.
 Most data files (csv and other formats) from NOAA, FS, SSA, globalchange.gov etc.
 * ATF-20250224.xlsx.
 3200 seeds from ATF.
+* Ukraine-US-embassy-20250225.xlsx.
+2596 seeds from the US Embassy in Ukraine web site.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: